getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 })
 ```

-## Piecing these together
+## Putting the pieces together

-We now have a `TCPRelay` and a `UDPRelay`.
+Now we have a `TCPRelay` and a `UDPRelay`.
 Taking these and autodiscovering a
 running server, we can make a nice little tool.

 ### Libraries